Workforce Data Initiative: DataAtWork

 DataAtWork emerged from two projects (Identifying Skills Gaps to Reduce Unemployment, Improving Local Labor Market Matching Using High Frequency Resume and Jobs Data) started in the 2014 and 2015 DSSG Program.

 City Data Analytics Partnerships

-Urban economies once dominated by industrial manufacturing are today struggling to stabilize population loss.
+Urban economies once dominated by industrial manufacturing are struggling to stem population loss.
 Municipal governments responsible for the upkeep of urban neighborhoods with an aging housing stock are in need of tools for identifying decaying areas.
-Data science tools can assist cities with early detection of struggling neighborhoods and effective intervention techniques to revitalize decaying urban areas.
+Data science can assist cities with early detection of struggling neighborhoods and effective intervention techniques to prevent backsliding and to revitalize decaying urban areas.

-We are currently working with the City of Cincinnati on refining some of these predictive models, and in 2016 will be piloting this system in other partner cities across the U.S.
+We are working with the City of Cincinnati on refining some of these predictive models, and we will pilot this system in other cities across the U.S.

 Some of our previous projects on urban development and revitalization include Proactive Blight Reduction and Neighborhood Revitalization, Targeted Urban Investments to Improve Future Economic Outcomes, and Improving Long-Term Financial Soundness by Identifying Causes of Home Abandonment in Mexico.

 Read more about the problem and our solution here: